madpsy/lora-aprs-python-client/README.md

 python3 lora_aprs_terminal.py
 ```

 Can either select an iGate interactively or specify one as the command line parameter.
+Use Tab to switch between sections for scrolling and Esc for the iGates menu.

 ![Select iGate](select.png?raw=true "Select iGate")